 Also see Americans for Democratic Action Education Fund (nonprofit)

-ADA and its associated 501(c)(3), the Americans for Democratic Action Education Fund, are funded by the Z. Smith Reynolds Foundation, the Shelley & Donald Rubin Foundation, the Max & Anna Levinson Foundation, and Proteus Fund, among other groups.
-ADA has also taken funding from labor unions, including the American Federation of State, County, and Municipal Employees (AFSCME); the Communications Workers of America (CWA), the International Brotherhood of Electrical Workers (IBEW); and the United Steelworkers (USWA).
+ADA and its associated 501(c)(3), the Americans for Democratic Action Education Fund, are funded by the Z. Smith Reynolds Foundation,2 the Shelley & Donald Rubin Foundation,3 the Max & Anna Levinson Foundation, and Proteus Fund, among other groups.4 ADA has also taken funding from labor unions, including the American Federation of State, County, and Municipal Employees (AFSCME); the Communications Workers of America (CWA), the International Brotherhood of Electrical Workers (IBEW); and the United Steelworkers (USWA).5

-ADA has chapters in California, Delaware, Hawaii, Illinois, Indiana, Iowa, New York, Ohio, and Pennsylvania, with a Mexico-based chapter headquartered in Guadalajara.
+ADA has chapters in California, Delaware, Hawaii, Illinois, Indiana, Iowa, New York, Ohio, and Pennsylvania, with a Mexico-based chapter headquartered in Guadalajara.6

-Originally formed as the Union of Democratic Action in 1940, the organization was renamed Americans for Democratic Action in 1947.
-Socialists who had left the Democratic Party in the early 1940s formed the ADA as the “activist organization of Cold War liberalism.”
-The formation of the ADA was in response to a supposed “death of the New Deal” and the “defeat of so many progressives in the 1946 elections.”
+Originally formed as the Union of Democratic Action in 1940, the organization was renamed Americans for Democratic Action in 1947.8 Socialists who had left the Democratic Party in the early 1940s formed the ADA9 as the “activist organization of Cold War liberalism.”
+The formation of the ADA was in response to a supposed “death of the New Deal” and the “defeat of so many progressives in the 1946 elections.”10

-ADA again tried to distance itself from the Communist sympathizers in the Progressive Party in 1948 by denouncing then presidential candidate Henry Wallace.
+ADA again tried to distance itself from the Communist sympathizers in the Progressive Party in 1948 by denouncing then presidential candidate Henry Wallace.13

-ADA, true to its socialist origins, still works with the Marxist pressure group Democratic Socialists America (DSA).
-ADA advocates for a single payer healthcare system that is, “organized, funded and regulated by the United States government.”
-ADA claims that it was the first major organization to support a single payer system in the United States, backing the left-wing model of medical care in 1972.
+ADA, true to its socialist origins, still works with the Marxist pressure group Democratic Socialists America (DSA).14 ADA advocates for a single payer healthcare system that is, “organized, funded and regulated by the United States government.”
+ADA claims that it was the first major organization to support a single payer system in the United States, backing the left-wing model of medical care in 1972.15

 Federal involvement in Tax, Education and Jobs

 ADA supports a major role by the federal government in both state and local level education.
-ADA views charter schools, vouchers, and, education tax deductions as threats to the public education system.
+ADA views charter schools, vouchers, and, education tax deductions as threats to the public education system.18

-ADA’s current president is Daylin Leach, a Democratic member of the Pennsylvania State Senate as of 2017, and candidate for the 7th congressional district in Pennsylvania in the 2018 midterm elections.
-Mr. Leach is an attorney and outspoken progressive in his district, especially against President Trump.
+Prior to Haywood, Daylin Leach was the president of ADA until 2018.
+As a Democrat, he ran and was elected to the Pennsylvania State Senate in 2009 and held the office until 2020 where he lost the primary to fellow Democrat Amanda Cappeletti amidst sexual misconduct allegations.
+24 Prior to this, he ran as a Democrat for the 4th congressional district in Pennsylvania during the 2018 midterm elections but dropped out following sexual misconduct claims made in late 2019.
+25 Mr. Leach is an attorney and outspoken progressive in his district, especially against President Trump.
 In one statement Mr. Leach said that a society, “cannot sustain itself” when so few are doing well while the rest of society is struggling to get by.
-Mr. Leach has also called the President a “fascist, loofa-faced [s***]-gibbon.”
-Mr. Leach supports a single payer health care system and a minimum wage of $15 per hour.
+Mr. Leach has also called the President a “fascist, loofa-faced [s***]-gibbon.”26 Mr. Leach supports a single payer health care system27 and a minimum wage of $15 per hour.28

 ADA legislative activities